How to Overcome Social Awkwardness in the Workplace

 If you’re a socially awkward person, you’ve either already felt the negative impacts of being socially inept in the workplace, or you’re about to enter the workforce and are anxious about being socially awkward.

-As someone who was severely socially awkward when I first entered the workplace and who has felt the sting of my social ineptness more times than I’d like to admit, I understand the anxiety that comes with lacking basic social skills when you’re expected to participate in meetings and work with others as a “normal” person.
+As someone who was severely socially awkward when I first entered the workplace and who has felt the sting of my social ineptness more times than I’d like to admit, I understand the anxiety that comes with lacking normative social skills when you’re expected to participate in meetings and activities with others.

-In this article, I wanted to give you some advice that has worked for me when I was overcoming my social awkwardness and lack of interpersonal skills so that you can become more emotionally intelligent and jumpstart your journey to career success using social and relational skills.
+In this article, I wanted to give you some advice that has worked for me when I was overcoming my social and relational challenges so that you can become more emotionally intelligent in professional settings.

 The Impact of Social Skills in the Workplace